fariborz0015/advertisingApp/README.md

 SKIP_PREFLIGHT_CHECK=true

 ```
-if you passed the  top level  open the folder directory shell , and  typed this codes :
+if you passed the  top step  open the folder directory shell , and  typed this codes :

 ```
 npm install